In this weight training for women guide, we will look at everything you may want to know if you are new to this type of exercise.

 The remainder of your diet should consist of healthy, unsaturated fats.
 Good sources include avocado, ground flax seeds, olive or safflower oil, mackerel, salmon, natural peanut butter, and almonds.

 Splitting meals also works well.
-Try eating half of your meal before exercising, and the other half after.
-Eating this way, you will be giving your muscles protein to use during your workout, and more protein to use afterward when your muscles are recovering and growing.
+Try eating half of your meal before exercising and the other half after.
+Eating this way, you will be giving your muscles protein to use both during your workouts and afterward when they are recovering and growing.

 Jogging and most other cardio workouts burn more calories during the workout than weight training.
-However, research has shown that women who weight train for one hour will burn an additional 100 calories in the twenty-four hours following their workout.
-If you train at this level three times a week, you will lose approximately four and a half pounds of fat over the course of a year.
+However, research has shown that women who weight train for one hour burn an additional 100 calories in the twenty-four hours following their workout.
+Train at this level three times a week, and you will lose approximately four and a half pounds of fat over a year from your workouts alone.

 Approximately one-third of a woman’s weight consists of muscle.
 Unlike fat, muscles are metabolically active.
 This means that the more muscle we have, the more calories we burn.
-Turn twenty pounds of fat into twenty pounds of muscle, and you will burn an extra 50 to 100 calories per day, without reducing your food intake or doing any additional exercise.
+Turn twenty pounds of fat into twenty pounds of muscle, and you will burn an extra 50 to 100 calories per day.
+And, you can do this without reducing your food intake or doing any additional exercise.

-Burning an extra 50 to 100 calories a day might not sound like much when we need to burn 3,500 calories to lose one pound of body fat, but it will add up to five to ten pounds over the course of a year.
+Burning an extra 50 to 100 calories a day might not sound like much when we need to burn 3,500 calories to lose one pound of body fat.
+However, iy will add up to five to ten pounds over 12 months.
 Still doesn’t sound like much?
-Maybe not, but given a choice, this time next year would you rather weigh five to ten pounds more or five to ten pounds less than you do today?
+Maybe not, but given a choice, this time next year, would you rather weigh five to ten pounds more or five to ten pounds less than you do today?

 If the backs of your arms are flabby, concentrate on exercises that tone your triceps.
 To tone and reduce your back bra strap area, work your lats.
 If you want to firm and reduce fat on your inner thighs, work your hip abductors.
-Whatever your problem area, working out with weights on a regular basis will deliver a quick and dramatic improvement.
+Whatever your problem area, regular weight lifting workouts will deliver a quick and dramatic improvement.

-A recent study carried out by the University of Alabama in Birmingham showed that a group of dieters who worked out with weights three times a week, lost an equal amount of weight while taking in the same number of calories as a group of dieters who engaged in aerobic activity during the run of the trial.
+A recent study carried out by the University of Alabama in Birmingham focused on two groups of dieters, one of whom worked out with weights three times a week and another who engaged in aerobic activity Both groups lost an equal amount of weight during the trial.
 The one difference between the two groups was that the participants who lifted weights lost fat only.
 Those who worked out aerobically also lost around 8% of their muscle mass.

 Weight Training for Women Summary